UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

-If you sell the starting item, you should still get the achievement
+- If you sell the starting item, you should still get the achievement

-- Create popup text saying "LEVEL {X} PASSED!"

-- Play a cool sound when progressing to next level

 - Nerfed Diamond-slot to 3x bonus

-- Adjusted ruby-items to 3 activations, buffed points/strength

 - Golden ornament nerfed (only earns $0.5)
+- Reduced frequency of ornament items

 - Added 3 new trophies, bronze, silver, gold